Scholarships

 Tuition Remission Program

 Eligibility: Dependents and spouses of full-time or part-time Kentucky Wesleyan College faculty and staff may receive tuition remission for up to 100 percent of the cost of tuition after one year of full-time, continuous service.
+This will replace all other KWC scholarships awarded since it is full-tuition and the total dollar amount of all scholarships combined cannot exceed the total amount of direct KWC costs.
+However, outside scholarships can be applied toward room and meal plans.

 An institutional non-need-based program designed to pay part or all the cost of tuition for qualifying students.
 Additional information found in the KWC employee/staff handbook.